titanknis/Nixos-Installation-Guide/README.md

    **Remember:** Mastering NixOS is a journey.
 Take your time to understand each concept thoroughly before moving on to more advanced topics.

-3. **Change to the configuration directory and edit the configuration file using `vim` or nano or whatever poison you chose:**
+3. **Change to the configuration directory and edit the configuration file using `vim` or nano or whatever your poison might be:**
    ```sh
    cd /mnt/etc/nixos
    vim configuration.nix